 - Maple syrup: Use 100% pure maple syrup or sub in honey.

-- Orange juice concentrate: Adds some extra sweetness and a slight citrus flavour.
+- Orange juice concentrate: Adds some extra sweetness and a slight citrus flavor for a nice punchy dressing.
 You can typically find orange juice concentrate in small cans where the frozen juice is.

 - Preheat the oven to 375 degrees F. Place the diced squash on a baking sheet and toss with olive oil, salt and pepper.
 Roast squash for 30 minutes, flipping halfway through, or until soft and tender when pierced with a fork.